• Skip to primary navigation

 Instructions

-• Heat the oil in the frying pan until it almost reaches its smoking point.
+• Heat the vegetable oil in a frying pan until it almost reaches its smoking point.

-• Add the cumin.
-When the cumin seeds begin to pop, remove the pan from the fire and add the mustard seeds until they begin to pop as well.
+• Add the cumin and the green chilies.
+When the cumin seeds begin to pop, remove the pan from the fire.

 Notes